Pinoy Dream Academy: Little Dreamers

 The second season of Pinoy Dream Academy formally began on June 14, 2008.
 Nikki Gil and Toni Gonzaga reprise their roles as hosts of the show, but Gonzaga now handles the main hosting plum while Gil appears both on the Probation Nights and Little Dreamers Gala/Expulsion Night.
 Billy Crawford has joined this season as the host of the late afternoon edition Pinoy Dream Academy Überture.

 A new logo is also used for this season, having an old-fashioned microphone and the word "Dream" using a different font than the rest of the title.
 Also, a new version of the theme song Awit ng Pangarap sung by first season winner Yeng Constantino is being used for this season, although the original version was also used, especially during Gala Nights.

 New to this season was a "Little Dreamers" competition for children aged 6 to 10.
-On July 6, 2008, twelve children were chosen to become the Academy's resident Little Scholars.
+On July 6, 2008, twelve children were chosen to become the academy's resident Little Scholars.
 In this end, a new puppet named Billilit (portmanteau of "Billy" and bulilit or kid) joins the show as semi-host and Billy's sidekick on Übertube as far as any topic regarding this side competition is concerned.

 The Little Dreamers competition continued for several weekends after the season finale of the second season for the "adults" on September 13 and 14, 2008.
 The Little Dreamers took part on the said season finale despite this.
-The competition ended on October 5, 2008 at the Dolphy Theatre of the ABS-CBN building.
+The competition ended on October 5, 2008, at the Dolphy Theatre of the ABS-CBN building, and was replaced by The Singing Bee.

 Little Dreamers

 The Little Dreamers competition was started on July 6, 2008, for children who are six to ten years old.
 Twelve children were chosen to compete in this side competition, taking place within the duration of this season.
-Understandably, they do not stay at the Academy due to regular schooling on weekdays, entering it during weekends to have voice lessons from the Voice Mentors.
+Understandably, they do not stay at the academy due to regular schooling on weekdays, entering it during weekends to have voice lessons from the Voice Mentors.